tilnoene/competitive-programming-template/README.md

 ```

 After that, the pdf files will be in the project root folder ([notebook.pdf](notebook.pdf) and [notebook.pdf](theoretical.pdf)).

+### Automatic generation

+When a push is made to the main branch, updated PDFs will be generated automatically and will [appear on github](https://github.com/tilnoene/competitive-programming-template/releases/tag/latest) after a few minutes.
+There is no need to perform any additional configuration.

+_To avoid conflicts, you can delete the `notebook.pdf` and `theoretical.pdf` files before performing a push._

 # How to Use